-Zero waste, from the US to the world
+Zero waste, from the US to the world (2014 + 2017)

-Eric Lombardi, executive director at EcoCycle, reports “Each American creates about a ton of garbage every year, and about 90 percent of that is reusable, recyclable or compostable, we need to stop managing waste and start eliminating waste.”
+Eric Lombardi, executive director at EcoCycle, reports, “Each American creates about a ton of garbage every year, and about 90 per cent of that is reusable, recyclable or compostable.
+We need to stop managing waste and start eliminating waste.”

 The top 3 ideas for reducing and reusing are:

 - Use a refillable coffee mug rather than paper cups at your local coffee shop.
-Trust me the taste is very different and you’ll quickly get used to this new way of drinking your morning joe; also, some chains offer a discount if you bring your own container.
+Trust me, the taste is very different, and you’ll quickly get used to this new way of drinking your morning joe; also, some chains offer a discount if you bring your own container.

-- Keepreusable shopping bags or old paper or plastic ones in your car or bag so they’re convenient when you stop at the market.
+- Keep reusable shopping bags or old paper or plastic ones in your car or bag so they’re convenient when you stop at the market.

 Photos: